mcdonalds-vs-starbucks

 McDonald’s Profits

-In 2022, McDonald’s generated $6.18 billion in net profits, compared to $7.54 billion in 2021.
-The company runs a heavily franchised business model, where it has reached its target of 95% franchised restaurants worldwide.
+In 2023, McDonald’s generated $8.47 billion in net profits compared to $6.18 billion in net profits for 2022, and $7.54 billion in 2021.
+The company runs a heavily franchised business model, where it has reached its target of nearly 95% franchised restaurants worldwide.

 McDonald’s Strategy